jo-grammer/jo-grammer/README.md

 * 🔭 I'm a freelancing specialist, passionate about all things data
 * 🐍 A Python lover
 * 📊 An aspiring Data Scientist
-* 📚 Reading and learning is a must for me
+* 📚 Reading and learning is second nature to me

 #### Fun Facts: